SukkoPera/Webbino/README.md

 ### WizNet W5100
 #### &#8594; WEBBINO_USE_WIZ5100
-Support for this chip is included in the standard distribution of the Arduino IDE, so it can be used stright away.
+This is the chip that was used on the original Ethernet Shield.
+Support for it is included in the standard distribution of the Arduino IDE, so it can be used stright away.

 ### WizNet W5500
 #### &#8594; WEBBINO_USE_WIZ5500